vtphan/Code4Brownies/README.md

 Code4Brownies is a  software that enables instructors and students share codes (using the [Sublime Text](https://www.sublimetext.com/3) editor) in instantaneously during a lecture or study session.
-Code4Brownies is minimal as it is designed to stay out of the way while providing the necessary features.
+Code4Brownies is minimal as it is designed to stay out of the way while providing the necessary features for active and collaborative coding.
 Traditionally, coding is a very lonely process; it's hard to get instant feedbacks from others.
 Pair programming was found to be helpful.
 Current computational thinking practices encourage communication and collaboration during the problem solving process.
 This is why Code4Brownies was created.

 ## Basic Workflow